David Bowie: Bowie Bonds

-"Bowie Bonds", the first modern example of celebrity bonds, were asset-backed securities of current and future revenues of the 25 albums (287 songs) that Bowie recorded before 1990.
+"Bowie Bonds", the first modern example of celebrity bonds, were asset-backed securities of current and future revenues of the 25 albums that Bowie recorded before 1990.
 Issued in 1997, the bonds were bought for US$55 million by the Prudential Insurance Company of America.
 Royalties from the 25 albums generated the cash flow that secured the bonds' interest payments.
-By forfeiting 10 years worth of royalties, Bowie received a payment of US$55 million up front.
-Bowie used this income to buy songs owned by his former manager, Tony Defries.
+By forfeiting 10 years of royalties, Bowie received a payment of US$55 million up front.
+Bowie used this income to buy songs owned by Defries.
 The bonds liquidated in 2007 and the rights to the income from the songs reverted to Bowie.

 Websites

 Bowie launched two personal websites during his lifetime.
 The first, an Internet service provider titled BowieNet, was developed in conjunction with Robert Goodale and Ron Roy and launched in September 1998.
 Subscribers to the dial-up service were offered exclusive content as well as a BowieNet email address and Internet access.
 The service was closed by 2006.
-The second, www.bowieart.com, offered fans to view and purchase selected paintings, prints and sculptures from his private collection.
+The second, www.bowieart.com, allowed fans to purchase selected paintings, prints and sculptures from his private collection.
 The service, which ran from 2000 to 2008, also offered a showcase for young art students, in Bowie's words, "to show and sell their work without having to go through a dealer.
 Therefore, they really make the money they deserve for their paintings."